cloudify-cosmo/repex/README.md

 Why not use sed you ask?
 Because `repex` provides some layers of protection and an easy to use config yaml in which you easily add new files and folders to iterate through.

 The layers are:
-* Match and only then replace in the matched regular expression.
+* Match and only then replace in the matched regular expression which allows the user to provide context for the replacement instead of just iterating through the entire file.
 * Check for existing strings in a file before replacing anything.
 * Exclude files and folders so that you don't screw up.
+* Validate that the replacement went as expected by allowing to execute a validation function post-replacement.

 AND, you can use variables (sorta jinja2 style).
 How cool is that?
 See reference config below.

 ### Installation